topquark22/morseR24/README.md

 ## Software requirements

-You must install the RF24 library from TMRh20,Avamander version 1.4.7 or above.
+You must install the RF24 library from TMRh20,Avamander version 1.4.7 or greater.

 ## Initialization